hala-almaimoni/Project-1/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+[Play here](https://github.com/rawanah995)

 ![Screen shot of the game](ScreenShot.png)